 - Please send in a named PE kit for your child

-- Website Calendar is now updated until the end of the Summer Term 2019
+- Website Calendar is now updated until the end of the Autumn Term 2019

 - Race to Read is already a huge competition - hear your child read at least 5 times a week and sign their book